-• Vegetarian enchiladas can be assembled up to 4 days ahead and baked the day of serving.
+• Great for meal prep and feeding a crowd!
+Vegetarian enchiladas can be assembled up to 4 days ahead and baked the day of serving.They freeze and reheat well!

 How to make Vegetarian Enchiladas

-Add a can of drained black beans.
+Add a can of drained, black beans.

 Step two: Make the Enchilada sauce.
-Blend up the quick 5-minute Homemade Enchilada Sauce or feel free to use your own favorite store-bought version.
+Blend up the quick 5-minute Homemade Enchilada Sauce or feel free to use your favorite store-bought version.

 Fill the tortillas, wrap them tightly and place them seam-side down in the baking dish.

 Lather the remaining enchilada sauce over the top, leaving the edges bare if you like a little crispiness.
+I like to spray the edges with spray olive oil.

 Step four: Bake!
-Sprinkle with remaining cheese and bake in a 375F oven until melty and heated through, about 20-25 minutes.
+Sprinkle with remaining cheese and bake in a 375F oven until melty and heated through about 20-25 minutes.
 If you like crispy edges, bake uncovered.
 If you like soft enchiladas, bake covered in foil.

 When it comes out, the house will smell amazing and be golden and bubbling.
-Sprinkle with cilantro and serve with avocado or sour cream!

-What to serve with enchiladas!
+What to serve with veggie enchiladas

 xoxo